 Below we’ve rounded up all the best Microsoft Surface devices available at the moment to help you choose which is the right one for you to buy.
 While they can be expensive, Microsoft and other retailers often have great deals on Surface products.

-They might not run on Windows but you might also be interested in the Microsoft Surface Headphones.
+They don't run on Windows, but you might also be interested in Microsoft's audio hardware, most notably the Surface Earbuds and Surface Headphones.

 What's the best Microsoft Surface?